getify/You-Dont-Know-JS/types-grammar/ch1.md

 });
 ```

-By convention only, most developers know that if a property name is prefixed with `_` (or even moreso, `__`!), that means it's "pseudo-private" and to leave it alone unless they're really supposed to access it.
+By convention only, most developers know that if a property name is prefixed with `_` (or even more so, `__`!), that means it's "pseudo-private" and to leave it alone unless they're really supposed to access it.

 Symbols basically serve the same use-case, but a bit more ergonomically than the prefixing approach.